Legal Requirements for providing food information to consumers

 Food labelling - non-prepacked foods

-- in the case of irradiated food, one of the following statements must appear in close proximity to the name of the food:
+In the case of irradiated food, one of the following statements must appear near the name of the food:

 Packaging wrappers (Vacuum packing)

 If you vacuum pack (VP) or modified atmosphere pack (MAP) food as part of your business then you must:

 - use material that will not be a source of contamination for wrapping and packaging